This post may contain affiliate links. If you make a purchase, I may earn a commission. As an Amazon Associate, I may

 You can also use a sinus blend in a nasal inhaler.
 This is a great option because it is very portable.
 You can pop it in your bag and take it to work or school and take a few sniffs every once in a while.

-You can purchase blank inhalers that come with all the parts you need to make your own.
+You can purchase blank inhalers (affiliate link) that come with all the parts you need to make your own.
 Place the cotton wick in a dish with the essential oil blend and let it wick it all up.
 Using tweezers, place the saturated wick inside the inhaler and screw on the cap.
 It should last for a few weeks.

 - Diffuse with a clean ultrasonic diffuser